aseprite/aseprite/INSTALL.md

 # Dependencies

 To compile Aseprite you will need:
+**NOTICE: _With the 1.1.0 release of libwebp, you now need to self-compile Skia using the latest commit if you use Linux or you will have issues.
+Also be sure to use the aseprite target and copy the binary manually._**

 * The latest version of [CMake](https://cmake.org) (3.14 or greater)
 * [Ninja](https://ninja-build.org) build system